drewnoakes/joystick/README.md

 This produces something similar to:

-> Button 1 is up
+    Button 1 is up
-> Button 2 is down
+    Button 2 is down
-> Axis 0 is at position 122
+    Axis 0 is at position 122
-> Axis 1 is at position -11
+    Axis 1 is at position -11
-> Axis 2 is at position 9796
+    Axis 2 is at position 9796
-> Axis 3 is at position -13850
+    Axis 3 is at position -13850

 options
 =======

-You can specify the particular joystick:
+You can specify the particular joystick by id:

     Joystick js0(0);
     Joystick js1(1);